Print share on Facebook Share on twitter

 EPPO Lists of Invasive Alien Plants

-EPPO, in the framework of the International Plant Protection Convention (IPPC) and the Convention on Biological Diversity (CBD), is developing a cooperative Europe-wide strategy to protect the EPPO region against invasive alien plants.
-In 2002 the EPPO Panel on Invasive Alien Species was created and was given the task to identify invasive alien plant species which may present a risk to the EPPO region, and to propose management options.
+EPPO, in the framework of the International Plant Protection Convention (IPPC) and the Convention on Biological Diversity (CBD), has developed a programme to protect the EPPO region against invasive alien plants.
+In 2002 the EPPO Panel on Invasive Alien Plants was created and was given the task to identify invasive alien plant species which may present a risk to the EPPO region, and to provide information and where appropriate to propose management options.

 EPPO A1/A2 Lists of pests recommended for regulation as quarantine pests

 Invasive alien plants which have been added to the EPPO A1/A2 Lists of pests recommended for regulation as quarantine pests are listed in the table below.
 The purpose of the EPPO A1/A2 Lists is to recommend that organisms of serious phytosanitary concern should be regulated as quarantine pests by EPPO member countries (A1 pests are absent from the EPPO region and A2 pests are locally present in the EPPO region).
-The listing of pests is based on technical justifications (i.e. PRAs) and follows a meticulous approval procedure.
-Plant species, before being submitted to a PRA, have been identified as posing a risk by the EPPO prioritization process.
+Plant species, before being submitted to a PRA, have been identified through the EPPO Prioritization Process as presenting a high risk, have been identified on international pathways of introduction and have a significant suitable area for further spread in the EPPO region.
+The listing of pests is based on technical justifications (i.e. PRAs) and follows a meticulous approval procedure in several steps reviewed by the Panel and the member countries, and approved by the Working Party on Phytosanitary Regulations and finally adopted by the EPPO Council.

 Eichhornia crassipes